filbot/emergency-map/README.md

    ```

 Deploy the contents of `dist/` to the Raspberry Pi’s static server or include them in your kiosk image.
 The app will automatically fetch new incidents every five minutes once it is running.

+## Raspberry Pi Watchdog heartbeat
+If your kiosk image exposes an HTTP watchdog, set `VITE_HEARTBEAT_URL` (for example `http://localhost/heartbeat.php`) before building and the app will ping it every two seconds.
+Leaving the variable empty disables the heartbeat (the default in local development).

 ## Docker Deployment (Internal Hosting)
 1. **Build the image** (pass your production tokens so Vite can embed them):